-As with any diet, dietary requirements may vary from dog to dog and breed to breed but the one thing that should be kept in mind is that you are not trying to feed a balanced diet with each meal but to achieve a balance over time which is done by feeding a wide variety of different bones (optional), minces (some of which will need to contain ground bone if whole bone is not being fed), offal, fish, eggs, fruit and vegetables.
-The key fact to remember is that each dog is different – they require different daily amounts and enjoy or tolerate different foods.
+As with any diet, dietary requirements may vary from dog to dog and breed to breed but the one thing that should be kept in mind is that you are not trying to feed a balanced diet with each meal but to achieve a balance over time which is done by feeding a wide variety of different raw bones (optional), minces (some of which will need to contain ground bone if whole bone is not being fed), offal, fish and eggs and some people like to feed fruit and vegetables.
+The key fact to remember is that each dog is different – they require different daily amounts (and this can vary according to hormones or activity levels too) and enjoy or tolerate different foods.

 Raw Meaty Bones (rmbs):